imbohyun1/cdk-eks-project/README.md

 ### 3. Application Deployment

 * Backend and Frontend Applications:
-    * Backend (Spring Boot) and Frontend (React) applications are deployed on the EKS cluster.
+    * Backend (Spring Boot) and Frontend (React) applications are deployed on the EKS cluster through Kubernetes manifest files.
+    * Backend application connects to MongoDB to store data.
     * Elastic Load Balancers (ALB and NLB): Manage incoming traffic and route it to the appropriate services.

 ### 4. Persistent Storage

 * EBS and EFS CSI Drivers in EKS cluster: Enable persistent storage solutions for applications, using Elastic Block Store (EBS) and Elastic File System (EFS).

 ### 5. Monitoring and Logging